Protecting economic, social, and cultural rights is essential in creating a fairer and more just society. Just Fair exists to champion these rights.

 We hold the UK Government and public authorities to account by ensuring that law, policy and practice comply with international and domestic human rights obligations.
 One of our main campaigns is #1forEquality which focuses on the implementation of Section 1 of the Equality Act 2010.

 Partnerships are part of who we are.
-We work with national and international charities, local community groups and academic institutions to raise awareness of ESCR and build momentum behind the movement, guaranteeing justice for all.
+We work with national and international charities, local community groups, academic institutions, and many others, to raise awareness of ESCR and build momentum behind the movement, promoting justice for all.

 HEAR MORE FROM JUST FAIR